marqo-ai/marqo/README.md

             "type": "multimodal_combination",
             "weights": {
                 "caption": 0.3,
-                "image": 0.7,
+                "image": 0.7
-            },
             }
+        }
     },
     # We specify which fields to create vectors for.
     # Note that captioned_image is treated as a single field.
-    tensor_fields=["Title", "captioned_image"]
+    tensor_fields=["captioned_image"]
 )

 # Search this index with a simple text query
 results = mq.index("my-first-multimodal-index").search(
     q="Give me some images of vehicles and modes of transport.
-I am especially interested in air travel and commercial aeroplanes.", )
+I am especially interested in air travel and commercial aeroplanes."
+)

 print("Query 1:")